573/nix-config-1/README.md

 1. Copy `result/*` to firmware partition (ensure that old ones are deleted)
 1. Unmount and reboot

+##### Troubleshoot

+When emacs is modified i. e. packages are changed, there may occur discrepancies i. e. packages missing being noticed at runtime which often is related to so first check the flake input `emacs-overlay`, might refer to a dated version.

 [age]: https://age-encryption.org/
 [agenix]: https://github.com/ryantm/agenix
 [cachix-deploy]: https://docs.cachix.org/deploy/